-To date, there have been nine infrastructure projects submitted to the SSMB WASC that were identified as projects serving disadvantaged communities, seven of which were funded (FY2020-2023).
-This is including the most recent Stormwater Investment Plan (SIP) that was approved by the WASC in April 2022 and is still awaiting approval by the Board of Supervisors.
+To date, there have been thirteen infrastructure projects submitted to the SSMB WASC that were identified as projects serving disadvantaged communities, ten of which were funded (FY2020-2024).
+This is including the most recent Stormwater Investment Plan (SIP) that was approved by the WASC in February 2023 and is awaiting approval by the Board of Supervisors.
 This reveals that the Safe, Clean Water Program is upholding the policy of ensuring that low income census tracts are receiving the appropriate investment of funds to achieve needed benefits.
 As the threshold is currently defined, each watershed is meeting or exceeding the 110% goal.
-Many of these projects are self-identified as serving these communities by the project proponents, which may be overly represented/over-reported, as discussed in great detail in the recent Metrics and Monitoring Study (MMS) white paper titled Measuring Community Engagement and Disadvantaged Community Benefits for Equitable Impact in the Safe Clean Water Program (Figure 5).17
+Many of these projects are self-identified as serving these communities by the project proponents, which may be overly represented/over-reported, as discussed in great detail in the recent Metrics and Monitoring Study (MMS) white paper titled Measuring Community Engagement and Disadvantaged Community Benefits for Equitable Impact in the Safe Clean Water Program (Figure 5).